nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The friendly syntax allows users to type in just the prefix of a command to execute it.

-- If there is no command with the given prefix, an `Parse Exception` will be thrown.
-- If the inputted prefix exists for more than 1 command, an `Parse Exception` will be thrown.
-- If there is a command which is a prefix for another command, it can no longer be executed.

 The following diagram summarizes the sequence when the RemoveCommand is executed from the user input of `r 1`.

 ![Friendly_Syntax_Architecture_Diagram](images/Friendly_Syntax_Architecture_Diagram.png)